 If you are doing maintenance on your aircraft, water dripping into your any exposed critical components can cause a bunch of headaches.
 Insulation can help stop this.

 Standard insulation comes in a variety of options including foam-cell, and blanket insulation.
-Each has their different benefits and price points.
+Each has different benefits and price points.

-After reading this article, you will have a clearer idea what you want with your new hangar.
+After reading this article, you will have a clearer idea of what you want with your new hangar.

 The next step is to give us a call and read our steel building construction process.
 The construction guide goes into specific details that are important in the hangar construction process.